 Australian Expats and Financial Planning

 The true value of financial planning, which is to put a strategic framework around all your financial activities and decisions, is particularly important for Australian expatriates for a number of reasons, including:

 Effective Tax Planning in Australia and Overseas

 Expats will usually have relationships with at least two tax regimes and two currencies - significantly increasing the complexity of their affairs.
 For example, the fact that you are tax non-resident also does not preclude you from liability for Australian capital gains tax, or for submitting a tax return if, for example, you have an income producing property.
 Yet, you may still be liable for both income and capital gains tax in your current host country.
 Additionally, while Australia does not have an inheritance or estate tax, different capital gains tax rules can apply to non-resident Australians and these may need to be considered as part of any estate planning.

 Depending on your circumstances, your time as an expatriate can represent your best opportunity to amass real wealth by virtue of a higher income and a reduced tax base.
 Sensible financial planning can ensure that you both enjoy the experience of being an expatriate and take full financial advantage of your time overseas.
 Also, some investment instruments commonly sold overseas to expatriates – such as so called "investment wrappers" – are not necessarily suitable for Australian expats for tax reasons and care needs to be taken in choosing investments structures such as offshore trusts and companies.

 Additional Expatriation Costs

 Initially, new expatriates will probably experience some dislocation, and this can extend to finances and mean that you will not make the best use of income flows.
-Conversely, there are also some areas where there can be substantial, long-term increases in costs, such as with education and health, which need to be reflected in your financial arrangements; particularly in the area of life insurance.
+Conversely, there are also some areas where there can be substantial, long-term increases in costs, such as with education and health, which need to be reflected in your financial arrangements; particularly in terms of life insurance and investments.